prodrive11/yATF.q/README.md

 # Features

 * single script **bladeR** to run within Jenkins
 * Converts report to Junit.xml format - jenkins can read those
+* Runs various severity of tests: unit, integration, system - based on your selection in TT files (a.t, u.t, i.t or s.t)
 * Looks for *(bashrc|prepare.sh|teardown.sh)* files in *$BUILD_DIR/test* to prepare environment

     ie. to start/stop whole system, kill afterwards and delete all data